Pavan-1997/K8s_Istio_Kiali_Jaeger/README.md

 ---
 # Implementation

-1. Create the AWS EC2 linux AMI instance with t2.medium and login using username:ec2-user
+1. Create the AWS EC2 Linux AMI instance with `t2.medium` and login using `username:ec2-user`

 2. Install kubectl (For accessing PODS and K8s resources)